sarphiv/dtu-02476-ml-ops/reports/README.md

 > Answer:

 --- question 13 fill here ---
 We have used containers to ensure reproducibility and consistency across different environments.
 To secure that no information is lost, and the experiments are reproducible we have made use of config files and used weights and biases for logging (version-controlled configs).
 The config files also contain which seed has been used in the experiment.
 Whenever an experiment is run weights and biases creates a folder with files containing the requirements, configs, and model summary.
 The folders are placed locally and online.
 By storing it online we ensure that no information is lost.
+Storing it online using wandb is especially important since the log files not tracked by git.
+This is because version controlling multiple large files is undesirable, but we still want to store them.

 ### Question 14